PhenomML/Stats285_F23/hw7_instructions.md

 7. Turn it on:
 	`source activate stats285`
-	(Note, FarmShare is different from other Unix/Linux shells.)
+	(Note, FarmShare/Sherlock is different from other Unix/Linux shells.)

+3. Examine the contents; does it look modestly familiar?

+4. Personalize the environment for your Stanford ID (Replace `SU_ID` with your actual Stanford ID.):
+	`export TABLE_NAME=SU_ID_hw5`

 8. Execute `map_function.py` on an array of nodes:
 	`sbatch hw5_sbatch_array.sh`